archlinux/pyalpm/doc/index.rst

 =====================

 Pyalpm is a Python package that provides you native bindings to both libalpm and pacman.
-If you need to interact with alpm databases or programatically call pacman in a safe, sensible way, you're in the right place.
+If you need to interact with alpm databases or programmatically call pacman in a safe, sensible way, you're in the right place.